ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/csv-tsv.md

 ## Detecting data types in a CSV file

-In many cases, we might work with unknown CSV files, so we have to explore which types to use for columns.
-Clickhouse, by default, will try to guess data formats based on its own analysis of a given CSV file.
+We might work with unknown CSV files in many cases, so we have to explore which types to use for columns.
+Clickhouse, by default, will try to guess data formats based on its analysis of a given CSV file.
 Detected data types can be explored using the `DESCRIBE` statement in pair with the `[file()](https://clickhouse.com/docs/en/sql-reference/table-functions/file/)` function:

 ```sql